Scraffey/Macros/README.md

 # Macros
-Macro Semester Porject for the CSOC
+Macro Semester Project for the CSOC

 ## Finished Files
 Word Docs with Hidden VBScripts as Macros